Mitroshin/KotlinInAction/README.md

         -> example5

-        Value object - Class of this type (containing only data but no code).
+        Value object - Class of this type containing only data but no code.
         In Kotlin "public" is the default visibility.

         2.2.1 Properties

             Properties - the combination of the field and its accessors.
-            The concise declaration of the "Person" class hides the same underlying implementation as the original Java code: its's a class with a private field that is initialized in the constructor and can be accessed through the corresponding getter.
+            The concise declaration of the "Person" class hides the same underlying implementation as the original Java code: it's a class with a private field that is initialized in the constructor and can be accessed through the corresponding getter.

             Kotlin's "name" property is exposed to Java as a getter method called getName().
 For Boolean properties, a